aliciarawlings/data_centric_milestone/README.md

 ## Deployment/Hosting
 Gitpod was used as my IDE when developing this application.
-Using git commit commands all work was continuously pushed to GitHun and Heroku.
+Using git commit commands all work was continuously pushed to GitHub and Heroku.
 The page is currently hosted with Heroku.

 ##### Deploying to Heroku
-The followings steps were taken to deploy to Heroku
+The followings steps were taken to deploy to Heroku:
 1. Login to my Heroku account.
 1. Select “create new app”
-1.Choose the name of the application and set the Region to Europe
+1. Choose the name of the application and set the Region to Europe
 1. In settings, select configuration vars.
 1. Create PORT (5000) and IP(0.0.0.0)
 1. Click “Add”